Utah's 1st State Senate district: History

-Senate district one was created in 1896 when Utah was admitted as a state.
+The first Senate district of Utah was created in 1896 when Utah was admitted as a state.
 Abraham Zundel of Willard was elected to serve as the first Senator for District 1 in a special election held on November 5, 1895, but wasn't subsequently re-elected in the 1896 election.
 The district has undergone several major changes as a result of re-districting, originally representing Box Elder and Tooele counties instead of present-day Salt Lake County.
 Because of this the second Senator to represent the 1st District was William G. Nebeker of Ophir in Tooele County while the first was from Willard in Box Elder County.

 W. Hughes Brockbank, a Republican, was elected president of the National Legislative Conference in 1969 becoming the first Utahn to hold this office.

 Terry Lee Williams, a Democrat from Salt Lake City, served in the Utah State Senate from 1983 to 1986 thus becoming the first African American to serve in the State Senate.
 Williams was originally elected to the Utah State House of Representatives and served from 1981 to 1982 but was preceded by Reverend Robert Harris of Ogden in 1976 as the first African American to serve in the state legislature.

 Williams unsuccessfully sought the Democratic nomination for the U.S. Senate in 1986.
 Craig Oliver, a real estate salesman, defeated Terry Williams in a tight primary election.
 Williams garnered 14,385 votes, or 49.55% to Oliver's 14,646 votes, or 50.45% for a vote difference of 261.
 Oliver faced off against Republican incumbent Jake Garn.